 - A prescription medicine called colchicine helps reduce pain, swelling, and inflammation.

 - Corticosteroids (such as prednisone) can also be very effective.
 Corticosteroids can be injected into the joint or taken as a pill.
 Your provider may inject the inflamed joint with steroids to relieve the pain.

 - With attacks of gout in multiple joints an injectable medicine called anakinra (Kineret) may be used.

 - The pain often goes away within 12 hours of starting treatment.
 Most of the time, all pain is gone within 48 hours.

 You may need to take daily medicines such as allopurinol (Zyloprim), febuxostat (Uloric) or probenecid (Benemid) to decrease the uric acid level in your blood.
+Additionally, an intravenous medicine called pegloticase (Kystexxa) is available for severe cases.
 Lowering the uric acid to less than 6 mg/dL is needed to prevent deposits of uric acid.
 If you have visible tophi, the uric acid should be lower than 5 mg/dL.

 You may need these medicines if:

 - You have several attacks during the same year or your attacks are quite severe.